Turtini/openshift-governance-framework/examples/network-policies/namespace-segmentation/README.md

 - It does not restrict egress traffic (baseline is ingress-focused)
 - It does not define application-specific allow rules
 - It does not implement service mesh policies
+- This baseline set focuses on ingress segmentation.
+Many logging architectures also require explicit egress policies from workloads to centralized collectors.

 This example provides a foundational constraint that organizations can build upon.